 A gradual re-introduction to individual foods is strongly recommended.
 You may find your body doesn’t tolerate foods well at first.
 For example, some who previously were able to tolerate lactose might find themselves unable to drink milk as comfortably.

 You’ll also need to learn many new rules to follow ranging from avoiding straws and drinking with meals to leaving carbonation, sugar, caffeine, and alcohol by the wayside.

 Once you reach Phase IV, you’ll begin introducing one new textured food at a time until you’re back to normal – at least your new normal.
 In reality, your diet will never return to what it was (hopefully) because if it does, the surgery will have failed.

 At this point, you will need an arsenal of bariatric food recipes that you like.
 Available in cookbook form and on various websites, these recipes can provide a source for you to identify meals that you’ll enjoy.
 Experimentation will teach you what to include in your new portfolio of food.

 Staying true to the bariatric life can be hard.
 Modern life moves fast, limiting time and zapping energy.
 Recipes for bariatric patients ought to include few ingredients, easy preparations, and freeze-ability.
 Preparing meals ahead of time saves time and will save your eating habits when time and energy run short.

 If you’re looking forward to bariatric surgery, begin accumulating recipes!
-As you count down the days to your new life, you’ll need to begin preparing.
-Most surgeons require education about recipes for bariatric patients so that you’ll know how to succeed, but the commitment to following through has to come from the individual patient.
+As you count down the days of your new life, you’ll need to begin preparing.
+Most surgeons require education about recipes for bariatric patients so that they’ll know how to succeed, but the commitment to following through has to come from the individual patient.
 Prepare yourself to succeed, and in so doing, you’ll stop yourself from failing.